SystemSoftwareWS13-14/ARMLinux/README.md

 * use command "make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- install"
  * in menuconfig BusyBox Settings –> Build Options -> Installation  Options (make install behavior) points to output dir of rootFS

+###Run Emulation
+* use "arm-system-qemu" for arm systems
+* use "-M vexpress-a9" to specify Verstaile Express Board with A9 Core
+* use "-serial stdio" to specify stdin/out as input/output devices

 ##Questions